upstate-csci-236-master/master-program-recommender/README.md

 { 'Kalid'  : [0, 0, 3, -3, 5, 0],  'Carlos' : [-5, 0, 5, 1, 0, 0],
   'Suelyn' : [5, 0, 1, -3, 0, 0],  'Bob'    : [0, 5, -3, 0, 0, 5]  }

 Now your program is ready to make recommendations.
 It should then wait for the program-user to enter a command.
+NO PROMPTS.

 recommend : recommend books for a particular recommendation-user averages  : output the average ratings of all books in the system